-It pays off to get up early, as the flea market is held every Saturday morning from 8 am to 1:30 pm, when as many as 70 professional exhibitors gather under the trees of Boulevard Michelet around Basilica Saint Aubin, since the market’s original location, around the walls of the Basilica Saint Sernin, is undergoing renovation.
-By summer 2019, the flea market might return to its original location.
-In any case, the vendors and quality of goods remains the same.
+It pays off to get up early, as the flea market is held every Saturday morning from 8 am to 1:30 pm, when as many as 70 professional vendors gather under the trees of Boulevard Michelet around Basilica Saint Aubin, since the market’s original location, around the walls of the Basilica Saint Sernin, is undergoing renovation.

-At Brocante Saint-Aubin, vendors sell a bit of everything, but mostly beautiful vintage items from the 30s to 80s, and intriguing antiques dating back to the last century.
-Vintage pieces of furniture, paintings, old books, posters from the 1950s, ornaments, old linen, wrought iron, trinkets and other rarities, are some of the treasures to pore over at the Brocante Saint Aubin (Saint Sernin) or take back home.
+At Brocante Saint-Aubin, vendors sell a bit of everything, but mostly beautiful vintage items from the 1930s to 1980s, and intriguing antiques dating back to the last century.
+Vintage pieces of furniture, paintings, old books, posters from the 1950s, ornaments, old linen, wrought iron, trinkets, and other rarities, are some of the treasures to pore over at the Brocante Saint Aubin (Saint Sernin) or take back home.

 The city of Toulouse is a wonderful, sometimes underrated, place to explore, too, with pastel pink medieval buildings in the old town and La Cité de L’espace, a sprawling theme park dedicated to space exploration, on the outskirts of town.

-Nestled between the Mediterranean sea and the beautiful region of Haut Languedoc, Pézenas is a town rich with the sort of ambience that the South of France is famous for: unspoiled landscapes of undulating vines punctuated by rocky outcrops and rocket pines, traditional wine-making villages and a slower, Mediterranean pace of life.
+Nestled between the Mediterranean sea and the beautiful region of Haut Languedoc, Pézenas is a town rich with the sort of ambiance that the South of France is famous for unspoiled landscapes of undulating vines punctuated by rocky outcrops and rocket pines, traditional wine-making villages, and a slower, Mediterranean pace of life.